eetusuikkanen/eetusuikkanen.github.io/content/blog/1758040147183-impressions-vignette-1/index.md

 Some parts feel OK to me as of writing this, but some are just pretty rough starts of ideas, like the stuff at the end, which I hopefully will get some ideas for tomorrow.
 #### New idea sketches
 {{< youtubeLite id="n82BtvMvigk" label="hi" >}}

+### Day 6
+Really not feeling the theme this time around at all...

+The first thing I did feels too quirky to fit the vibe of the painting, the new idea feels a bit meh and does not fit that well with the first one, and I can't seem to get myself in a good flow at all, even with trying to start the new track yesterday.

+I did some rough arrangement tests today with throwing lines to different instruments, but working the new track just feels really forced to me...

+I think I might end up only submitting the first track that I managed to get at least over 1 minute during the first day, since I'm really not feeling it this jam, but will try to add more to it if I can before the final day (emphasis on the *if I can* 😅)

+But, here's the little that I got done today at least 😅

+#### New idea arrangement testing
+{{< youtubeLite id="J8v_FuT-qYI" label="hi" >}}

+### Day 9